My Grandma Allen perfected the pie. My favorite? Her Banana Cream Pie.

 For the crust, crush the Nilla wafers in a blender until fine crumbs.
 In a small, microwave-safe bowl, melt the butter.
 Add crumbs and blend with a fork.
 Pour mixture into a 10-inch pie dish.
 Press evenly across the bottom of the dish and up the sides.
 Place in the refrigerator to set.

 For the filling, in a large mixing bowl, whisk together the instant pudding mix, the water and the milk until smooth.
 Place in the refrigerator to chill.
-In small mixing bowl, whip 1 cup of the whipping cream until soft peaks form.
-Remove pudding mixture from the refrigerator and fold in the whipping cream.
+In small mixing bowl, whip 1 cup of the heavy whipping cream until soft peaks form.
+Remove pudding mixture from the refrigerator and fold in the heavy whipping cream.
 Return to fridge to set.
-In the same small mixing bowl, add the powdered sugar and the remaining cup of whipping cream.
+In the same small mixing bowl, add the powdered sugar and the remaining cup of heavy whipping cream.
 Whip to soft peaks.

 Assemble the pie by removing the crust and filling from the fridge.
 Cover the bottom of the crust with evenly sliced bananas.
 Cover the bananas with the filling and top with whipped cream.
 You can also create a middle layer of bananas by using only half of the filling, layering with banana slices, and covering with the remaining filling.
 Serves 8-10.
 Stores for up to one week in your fridge, covered, assuming you have leftovers.